 "I read those and the originals."
 Spencer nodded.
 "And we watched Les Miz one movie night.
 Anne Hathaway singing I Dreamed A Dream."
 She paused, her eyes getting misty.

 Paige frowned.
 They both knew that movie could hit a little close to home for Spencer.
+Emily took up the conversation again.
 "Teddy, you were saying about us as animals?
 I guess I'm the bear."

 "Oh yeah!
 Because you're my mama bear like Mama said but also 'cause you're so cuddly and give the best hugs.
 I loves snuggling with you because you're really soft."
 Teddy beamed.